n-p-m/Tableau-Dashboard/CreditCard/Loan/Readme.md

 #### Loan Status by Income
 - **Visualization:** Box plot of `AMT_INCOME_TOTAL` across `STATUS`.
 - **Importance:** Correlates income with loan status, identifying if lower-income groups are more likely to default, enabling targeted financial products and support to mitigate risks.

-## Summary
-These visualizations provide a comprehensive overview of the demographic, income, and credit status characteristics of the dataset, enabling:

-- **Targeted Insights:** Tailoring financial products and services to meet specific needs.
-- **Risk Assessment:** Developing strategies to mitigate financial risks by identifying patterns in loan defaults or overdue payments.
-- **Equity and Inclusion:** Ensuring financial products and services are equitable and accessible to all demographic groups.
-- **Strategic Planning:** Informing decision-makers with data-driven insights for strategic planning and policy development.

-Overall, these visualizations are critical for a deep and actionable understanding of the client base, enabling better decision-making and improved financial services.